 The management of children and young people with sexually harmful behaviour is complex and the school will work with other relevant agencies to maintain the safety of the whole school community.
 Young people who display such behaviour may be victims of abuse themselves and the child protection procedures will be followed for both victim and perpetrator.
-KCSIE 2023 defines a form of child on child abuse described as "upskirting", which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm".
+KCSIE 2024 defines a form of child on child abuse described as "upskirting", which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm".

-At St Margaret's Lee we will support the victims of child on child abuse by following DfE guidance 'Sexual Violence and sexual harassment between children in schools and colleges', first published in December 2017
+At St Margaret's Lee we will support the victims of child on child abuse by adhering to the DfE guidance in KCSIE 2024.